 Three people have died in a hepatitis A outbreak linked to Famous Anthony’s restaurants in Roanoke, VA.
 Health officials say the source of the outbreak, which has sickened 50 people, hospitalizing 31 of them, is an employee who worked at three Famous Anthony’s locations.

 Contact the Pritzker Hageman Hepatitis Team

 Phone: 1-888-377-8900 | Text: 1-612-261-0856

-If you have been sickened in this outbreak and would like a free consultation with Hepatitis A lawyers at Pritzker Hageman, please contact our team by calling 1-888-377-8900, sending a text to 612-261-0856, or by completing the form below.
+If you have been sickened in this outbreak or experienced the wrongful death of a loved one and would like a free consultation about filing a lawsuit, please contact our experienced hepatitis A lawyers.
+You can reach them by calling 1-888-377-8900, sending a text to 612-261-0856, or by completing the form below.
 There is no obligation and we don’t get paid unless we win.

 This post was originally published October 13, 2021, and updated November 1, 2021, to include updated information about the number of illnesses hospitalizations, and deaths associated with this outbreak.